Rahul-CSEstudent/ERC20-token/README.md

 ## Description

 This project provides a basic implementation of an ERC20 token smart contract written in Solidity.
 The ERC20 token standard enables the creation of fungible tokens on the Ethereum blockchain.
-The smart contract allows users to transfer tokens, approve other addresses to spend tokens, and transfer tokens on behalf of others.
+The smart contract allows users to mint tokens, burn tokens, transfer tokens, approve other addresses to spend tokens, and transfer tokens on behalf of others.

 ## Getting Started